techtestleo/remark-site/content/games/type-fighter/index.game.md

-# Type Fighter
+# Type Fighter[^1]

-Press space to start, then type the words that you see before you.
+Type to earn your keep.
+Spend your hard earned cash on upgrades.
+Save up for a robot, who will do the typing for you.

+---

+[^1]: Leo Coleman (c)